soteria-security/365Inspect/README.md

 You have just created the BypassingSafeAttachments Inspector module.
 That's all!

 365*Inspect* will throw a pretty loud and ugly error if something in your module doesn't work or doesn't follow 365*Inspect* conventions, so monitor the command line output.

-# About Security

-365*Inspect* is a script harness that runs other inspector script modules stored in the .\inspectors folder.
-As with any other script you may run with elevated privileges, you should observe certain security hygiene practices:

-* No untrusted user should have write access to the 365*Inspect* folder/files, as that user could then overwrite scripts or templates therein and induce you to run malicious code.
-* No script module should be placed in .\inspectors unless you trust the source of that script module.